SZXC-WG/LocalGen-new/simulator/README.md

 - Independent matches are parallelized across CPU threads.
 - If `--threads` is omitted, the simulator auto-selects a worker count from the machine's available CPU concurrency.
 - Per-game results are printed as soon as each match finishes, so completion order may differ from game number order.
+- `--silent` suppresses the startup banner and per-game logs, leaving only the final summary table.
 - Aggregate summary output is printed as a table, including each bot's FFA TrueSkill rating with a 95% confidence interval as well as win-rate confidence intervals.
 - No reinforcement learning assets were added for this bot.